one-among-us/data/people/zhangyubaka/page.en.md

 > Wish that I could become a pretty girl who is kind-hearted, and become the sister of Ayaka and Ruri.

-In her blog post *[Separation and Reunion](https://web.archive.org/web/20210517104118/https://oao.moe/archives/948/)* published in March, she left many words to her friends, and thanked to their company all along.
+In her blog post *[Separation and Reunion](https://web.archive.org/web/20210517104118/https://oao.moe/archives/948/)* published in March, she left many words to her friends, and thanked their company all along.

 <PhotoScroll photos={[
     '${path}/photos/photo1.jpg',
 ]} />

+{/* TODO: Translate photo1 */}

 ## After Her Leaving

+{/* TODO: Translate this section */}

 In Zhihu question [What are your thoughts about ZhiHu user @yu-zhang-31-35 ?](https://www.zhihu.com/question/284818437), many friends wrote their memories of yumao, and expressed their sadness and regret of the death of her.
 They also felt regrettable for Neko's death due to close relationship between Neko and Yumao.